furret112/wrs_2021_new/README.md

 Drag "nodeMCU_python" to your {your_workspace}/src

 In your workspace
-1. source devel/setup.bash
+1. $source devel/setup.bash
-2. roslaunch nodeMCU_python run_esp.launch port:=/dev/ttyUSB0
+2. $roslaunch nodeMCU_python run_esp.launch port:=/dev/ttyUSB0

 PS, "port" is default to /dev/ttyUSB0